joenano/rpscrape/README.md

 ## Scrape by date

-To scrape by date or date range, use the -d flag or date option, followed by the date/date range and the region, scraping individual courses in this manner is not included:
+To scrape by date or date range, use the -d flag followed by the date/date range and the region.
+Scraping individual courses in this manner is not included:
 ```
 [rpscrape]> -d [date|range] [region]
 ```